Gap Analysis. Clarity. Visibility.

 The most common website failure mode

-Beautiful sites get built around temporary text and stock photography (placeholder content ) with every intention of replacing it later.
+Typically, beautiful sites initially get built around temporary text and stock photography (placeholder content ) with every intention of replacing it later.
 Later rarely comes.
 The design gets approved, the site goes live, and the placeholder thinking stays baked into the structure even after the words change.
 The result is a site that looks finished but performs like a draft.
 Content before design is the difference between a website built around what the business needs to say and one built around what looked good in a mockup.

 Where the hidden gaps actually live

 Most businesses know that something isn’t working, but what they can’t always see is where.
 The gap is rarely where it appears to be.
-A website that isn’t generating leads often has a messaging problem, not a design problem, and a messaging problem often has a strategy problem underneath it.
-Finding the actual source of the gap rather than treating the visible symptom is where this work begins.
+A website that isn’t generating leads often has a messaging problem, not a design problem.
+A messaging problem often has a strategy problem underneath it.

 The content you can always count on vs the content that could disappear